Talanoa Dialogue – Everything You Need to Know

 - How do we get there?

-To do so, Parties and non-Party stakeholders are encouraged to cooperate to convene local, national, regional and global events “in support of” the Dialogue, which will allow them to organise amongst themselves, strategise and consolidate their contributions – not only for online submissions, but also for the May meetings with the Parties.
+To do so, Parties and non-Party stakeholders are encouraged to cooperate to convene local, national, regional and global events “in support of” the Dialogue, which will allow them to organise amongst themselves, strategise and consolidate their contributions – not only for online submissions.
 This will require working within existing observer groups, networks, alliances and coalitions to determine what stories to tell and who to tell them.
 Event organisers should inform the Presidency and the UNFCCC secretariat of any such event in advance so that information can be made available on the Talanoa Dialogue Online Platform and the COP23 website.

 The idea is for Parties and Non-Party Stakeholders to share stories, ideas and information that the world can learn from, both in terms of what has worked and what hasn’t worked in the ongoing battle against climate change.
 To create open and inclusive process – devoid of finger pointing or blame – where all stakeholders can share examples of best practices and lessons learned in order to give national governments the tools they need to reach higher and further toward bringing our collective ambition in line with what science tells us it needs to be.
 Through honest, respectful and solutions-orientated dialogue, we believe that together we can build trust and inspire more ambitious action in order to meet the objectives of the Paris Agreement and support the Sustainable Development Goals (SDGs).